facebookresearch/alebo/README.md

 All benchmark results are stored in `benchmark/results/` (the json files produced by each run of each method are not shipped in this repo).
 Once all of the `run_*_benchmarks.*` files have been run, `compile_benchmark_results.py` is used to compile the results from all of the different methods into a single file for each experiment.
 These files are `benchmarks/results/*_aggregated_results.json` and are included in this repository as the benchmark results used in the paper.

 Executing `figs/fig_5.py` loads these aggregated results and generates the benchmark results figure in the paper.

+A separate script `benchmarks/run_nasbench.py` contains all of the code for running the NASBench experiment.

 ### The ALEBO model and generation code
 The actual implementation of the ALEBO method is at: https://github.com/facebook/Ax/blob/master/ax/models/torch/alebo.py